 (8) Patients or inmates employed in state institutions;

-(11) Part-time professional personnel engaged in professional services without administrative duties and personnel employed for ninety days or less during a working year;
+(11) Part-time professional personnel engaged in professional services without administrative duties and personnel employed for one thousand hours or less during a working year;

 (12) Members and employees of the board of trustees and board of directors or their successor agencies;

-(14) Seasonal employees in the state forests, parks, and recreational areas working less than 1,733 hours per calendar year: Provided, That notwithstanding any provision of law to the contrary, seasonal employees shall not be considered full-time employees.
+(14) Seasonal employees in the state forests, parks, and recreational areas working less than 1,733 hours per calendar year.
+Notwithstanding any provision of law to the contrary, seasonal employees are not considered full-time employees.

-(d) The Legislature finds that the holding of political beliefs and party commitments consistent or compatible with those of the governor contributes in an essential way to the effective performance of and is an appropriate requirement for occupying certain offices or positions in state government, such as the secretaries of departments and the employees within their offices, the heads of agencies appointed by the governor and, for each such head of agency, a private secretary and one principal assistant or deputy, all employees of the office of the governor including all employees assigned to the executive mansion, as well as any persons appointed by the governor to fill policy-making positions, in that such offices or positions are confidential in character and require their holders to act as advisors to the governor or the governor's appointees, to formulate and implement the policies and goals of the governor or the governor's appointees, or to help the governor or the governor's appointees communicate with and explain their policies and views to the public, the Legislature and the press.
+(d) The Legislature finds that the holding of political beliefs and party commitments consistent or compatible with those of the Governor contributes in an essential way to the effective performance of and is an appropriate requirement for occupying certain offices or positions in state government, such as the secretaries of departments and the employees within their offices, the heads of agencies appointed by the Governor and, for each such head of agency, a private secretary and one principal assistant or deputy, all employees of the office of the Governor including all employees assigned to the executive mansion, as well as any persons appointed by the Governor to fill policy-making positions, in that those offices or positions are confidential in character and require their holders to act as advisors to the Governor or the Governor's appointees, to formulate and implement the policies and goals of the Governor or the Governor's appointees, or to help the Governor or the Governor's appointees communicate with and explain their policies and views to the public, the Legislature and the press.

-(e) All county road supervisor positions shall be covered under the classified service effective the first day of July, one thousand nine hundred ninety-nine: Provided, That any person employed as a county road supervisor on the effective date of this section, shall not be required to take or pass a qualifying or competitive examination upon or as a condition of becoming a classified service employee.
+(e) All county road supervisor positions are covered under the classified service effective July 1, 1999.
+A person employed as a county road supervisor on the effective date of this section, is not required to take or pass a qualifying or competitive examination upon or as a condition of becoming a classified service employee.
 All county road supervisors who become classified service employees pursuant to this subsection who are severed, removed or terminated in his or her employment must be severed, removed or terminated as if the person was a classified service employee.